f you use Excel to model businesses, business processes, or

 To compute cumulative depreciation, make a running sum of the depreciation stream.
 Thus, the assets line of the effect on the balance sheet is just the InitialValue minus this cumulative depreciation, which appears in the row captioned "Assets: machinery."

-To compute the liabilities, we have to compute the principal remaining to be paid.
+To compute the liabilities, we must compute the principal remaining to be paid.
 That is just the InitialValue of the winder minus the cumulative principal paid.

 The principal part of the lease payment is just